nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/claims/2025-11-24-multiple-learners-iteration-2.md

 - If a completion date is added for a single learner and another learner is added later, both learner cards appear, with the original learner’s date preserved

 #### Tabs
 Managing learners becomes harder as their number increases.
-In testing, 5 of 6 participants preferred using tabs to organise learners
+In concept testing, 5 of 6 participants preferred using tabs to organise learners

 > **We believe that** that highlighting clearly the learners who still need information
 > **Will be a useful feature for** submitters